menu

 Walworth is a small town, and as is often the case with smaller towns, the population isn't large or dense enough to support much in the way of a public transportation system.
 In fact, there are many rural roads around Walworth, which makes walking or biking to and from work a bit difficult.
 This makes for a very car-oriented town: 97.87% of residents commute to work by private automobile, and people often drive out of town for work, shopping, and other activities.

-Walworth is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Walworth does not have a public transit system used by locals to get to and from work.

 Demographics

-The citizens of Walworth are very well educated compared to the average community in the nation: 35.75% of adults in Walworth have a bachelor's degree or even advanced degree.
+The education level of Walworth citizens is very high relative to the national average among all cities (21.84%): 35.75% of adults in Walworth have a bachelor's degree or even advanced degree.

 The people who call Walworth home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Walworth residents report their race to be White.
 Important ancestries of people in Walworth include German, Irish, English, French Canadian, and Dutch.